How Your Business Benefits From User Generated Content

 Finally, the last point to mention is the lack of control you have as a brand over user-created content.
 You cannot influence the content itself, nor the quality of the images or videos, and thus, when in doubt, you may have to use content that may not fully meet your brand standards.

-To avoid these problems, it may be advisable to rather put the creation of your own content in professional hands and hire a content marketing agency.
+To avoid these problems, it may be advisable to rather put the creation of your own content in professional hands and hire a content marketing agency or a copywriting agency in London.
 If you still want to give UGC a try, you can seek advice from a social media marketing agency in advance to avoid any unpleasant surprises.

 What Forms of User-Generated Content Are There?